Autopista de Circunvalación M-30: Urban, economic, environmental and cultural significance

 The M-30 surrounds the inner core (the central districts) of Madrid: Centro, Arganzuela, Retiro, Salamanca, Chamartín, Tetuán, and Chamberí, as well as a small part of Moncloa-Aravaca.
 This core is home to one quarter of the population of Madrid (about 800,000 people) and is, in average, wealthier than the rest of the city.
 Also, housing prices are higher inside the M-30.
-Popularily, the city Madrid is divided in dentro de la M-30 (inside the M-30) and fuera de la M-30 (outside the M-30).
+Popularly, the city Madrid is divided in dentro de la M-30 (inside the M-30) and fuera de la M-30 (outside the M-30).
 The M-30 itself is touted by Madrileños and media as a barrier between the rich and the poor sections of the city.

 Pay-per-use parking lots and parking meters in Madrid (usually called ORA in Spain, but SER in Madrid) only exist in the area within the M-30.
 Access by car to the inner core and the M-30 itself may be restricted in days of high air pollution.